Premium New Zealand nature-based carbon credits designed for durability and integrity

 Q: How do I know these credits will remain stored until 2100?

-A: PFS verifies only forests that can consent to legal covenants against felling, backed by New Zealand's government-guaranteed Torrens land title system and robust rule of law.
-SGS validates our methodology which proves long-term storage with scientific rigor that can withstand examination in a court of law.
-The Standard also requires silviculture and climate impact longevity is assured by experts.
+A: PFS verifies only forests that can demonstrate long-term storage with scientific rigor that can withstand examination in a court of law.
+This includes legal, silviculture and climate impact longevity, as assured by experts.

 Q: What makes PFS validation different from other standards?

-A: We're validated to ISO 14064 by SGS, (the world’s leading Testing, Inspection and Certification company).
+A: PFS Standards are validated to ISO 14064 by SGS, (the world’s leading Testing, Inspection and Certification entity).
 Studies show projects verified to some private standards have delivered only 16% of claimed outcomes.
 ISO validation minimises over-crediting through rigorous baseline and end-of-project verification.

 Q: Will these credits meet my CSRD/IFRS reporting requirements?